iluwatar/java-design-patterns/publish-subscribe/README.md

 The Topic class will have the topic **name** based on the event

 - Weather events TopicName WEATHER
+- Weather events TopicName TEMPERATURE
 - Support ticket created TopicName CUSTOMER_SUPPORT
+- Any other custom topic depending on use case
-  Also the Topic contains a list of subscribers that will listen to that topic
+- Also, the Topic contains a list of subscribers that will listen to that topic

 We can add or remove subscribers from the subscription to the topic